CybersecurityPaladin/SOC-L1-questions/README.md

 <ins>**95: What are the logs from a Linux machine you would pick for SIEM?**</ins>
 Auth Logs, Syslog, Messages, Audit Logs, Kernel Logs, Boot Logs

 <ins>**96: Credential Stuffing**</ins>
-Is an attack method in which attackers use lists of compromised user credentials to breach into a system.
+Attackers use lists of compromised user credentials to breach into a system.

 <ins>**97: Credential Dumping**</ins>
 Extracting credentials (passwords or hashes) from a system, most often from the LSASS process (Local Security Authority Subsystem Service).
-What is stored there: NTLM hashes, Kerberos tickets, sometimes plaintext passwords
+**What is stored there:** NTLM hashes, Kerberos tickets, sometimes plaintext passwords.
-Tools: mimikatz
+**Tools:** mimikatz

 <ins>**98: What happens when you open a website**</ins>
-➣ DNS resolves domain to IP address.
+1\.
+DNS resolves domain to IP address.
-➣ TCP connection is established (3-way handshake).
+2. TCP connection is established (3-way handshake).
-➣ TLS handshake establishes encryption (HTTPS).
+3. TLS handshake establishes encryption (HTTPS).
-➣ Browser sends HTTP request (encrypted if HTTPS).
+4. Browser sends HTTP request (encrypted if HTTPS).
-➣ Server returns HTTP response (encrypted if HTTPS).
+5. Server returns HTTP response (encrypted if HTTPS).
-➣ Browser renders the content.
+6. Browser renders the content.

 <ins>**99: Port scanning**</ins>
-is a method of determining which ports on a network are open and could be receiving or sending data.
+is a method of determining which ports on a network are open and could be exchanging traffic.

 <ins>**100: DNS exfiltration**</ins>
 is a data exfiltration method in which an attacker uses DNS queries to covertly extract information from a compromised network.
 **To detect DNS exfiltration:**
-**1.** Monitor for unusually long and high-entropy domain names.
+**1.** Monitor for unusually domain names.
-**2.** identify high volumes of unique subdomain queries.
+**2.** Identify high volumes of unique subdomain queries.
-**3.** analyse DNS query frequency and beaconing patterns.
+**3.** Analyse beaconing patterns.
-**4.** check for unusual DNS record types like TXT
+**4.** Check for unusual DNS record types (like TXT).